 Under the fifth authorization of the Prescription Drug User Fee Act, from 2013-2018, the FDA conducted 24 disease specific PFDD meetings to better understand patients' perspectives on their condition and the available therapies to treat their conditions.
 On March 26, 2014, the FDA held a public meeting with patients suffering from FM.
 The meeting was chaired by 5 panelists from the FDA who interviewed 10 patients with FM who expressed FM to be a condition with an unmet medical need.
 Patients described the impact of FM on their daily lives, and their experiences with currently available therapies.
 During FDA's meeting on the diagnosis, symptoms and treatment options for FM, the FDA acknowledged that: "There is a continuing need for treatments to better manage symptoms and treat the underlying condition."
 Patients described prescription drugs as having widely varying degrees of effectiveness, with many participants noting limited benefits or decreased benefit over time.
-Additionally, even when treatment was effective, many FM patients described that they could not adhere to treatment regimens because they were unable to tolerate treatment side effects.
+Additionally, even when treatment was effective, many FM patients described that they could not adhere to treatment regimens because they were unable to tolerate treatment side effects including, but not limited to, cognitive issues, mood disruptions, nausea, high blood pressure, and, in certain cases, severe withdrawal symptoms.
 The following complaints, summarized from patient comments from the PFDD meeting and public comments submitted to the meeting docket, demonstrate the significant limitations of the three drugs approved by FDA for the management of FM.